Zeioth/power-rules-daemon/README.md

-Daemon written in Rust to automatically change your power profile when a program is executed.
+Daemon written in Rust to automatically change your power profile while a program is executed.

 ## Table of contents